2013 Cadillac ATS Performance

 The 2013 Cadillac ATS offers three engines and two transmissions.
-The base ATS has a 2.5-liter, inline four-cylinder engine that makes 202 horsepower.
-If you want more power, you can upgrade to a 2.0-liter, turbocharged four-cylinder engine that produces 272 horsepower, or a 321-horsepower 3.6-liter V6.
-The six-speed manual transmission is only available with the 2.0-liter turbocharged engine, while a six-speed automatic is paired with the base four-cylinder and V6 engines, and is available with the turbo motor.
+The base ATS has a 2.5-liter four-cylinder engine that makes 202 horsepower.
+If you want more power, you can upgrade to a turbocharged 2.0-liter four-cylinder engine that produces 272 horsepower, or a 321-horsepower, 3.6-liter V6.
+A six-speed manual transmission is only available with the 2.0-liter turbocharged engine, while a six-speed automatic is paired with the base four-cylinder and V6 engines, and is available with the turbo motor.
 With the base engine, the ATS averages 22/33 mpg city/highway, according to the EPA.
 Models with optional all-wheel drive and the 3.6-liter engine average 18/26 mpg.

 Of the three engine choices, reviewers prefer the turbocharged and V6 engines over the base engine.
 They say the base engine isn’t as powerful as those found in competitors, though it is the best choice if fuel economy is your primary concern.
 The top-tier engines are not only more powerful, but reviewers say they also bring out the best in the manual and automatic transmissions.
 The manual transmission, which is only available with the turbocharged engine, is well-liked for its smooth shifts.
 Reviewers say the automatic transmission is responsive with quick shifts, and think it complements the V6 engine well.
 Some test drivers express disappointment that the manual transmission isn’t available with the other engines.

 - "The manual gearbox is precise, slick, and satisfying; the automatic is well matched to the engine's torquey output." -- Car and Driver